patrickboateng/geolysis/docs/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to `geolysis`!
+Thank you for your interest in contributing to `geolysis.core`!
 We welcome contributions from the community to help make this project better.
 Before you get started, please take a moment to read and understand these contribution guidelines.
 Following these guidelines helps maintain a productive and a welcoming community for everyone involved.

 Not a coder?
-Not a problem! `geolysis` is multi-faceted, and we can use a lot of help.
+Not a problem! `geolysis.core` is multi-faceted, and we can use a lot of help.
 These are all activities we would like to get help with: